yeslogic/prince-docs/docs/javascript.md

 The most notable difference is the fact that a printed page cannot be interactive, being static in nature: in principle a document cannot be modified after it is deemed to be ready for print.
 JavaScript can basically be run twice: the first time it is run before layout, where it interacts with and modifies the layout (and the DOM structure).
 Once layout is finished, JavaScript can be run a second time from the `complete` event handler (see [Event Handling](javascript.md#event-handling)) to inspect the layout, without modifying the DOM.

 However, Prince also offers to register the function [`Prince.registerPostLayoutFunc(func)`](js-support.md#window.Prince.registerPostLayoutFunc), which is called after layout finished, similar to the current `oncomplete` event.
 If this function modifies the DOM, Prince will perform layout again on the updated document.
-For more details see [The Prince Object](#the-prince-object) and [The "Multi-Pass" Solution](cookbook.md#the-multi-pass-solution).
+For more details see [Multi-Pass formatting](#multi-pass-formatting) and [The "Multi-Pass" Solution](cookbook.md#the-multi-pass-solution).

 Please also note that a consequence of the non-interactive nature of printed media is that any interactive events, such as e.g. `onClick`, do not make sense, and will never fire.

 JavaScript in Prince
 --------------------

-Prince supports most of ECMAScript 5th edition (ES5), but not strict mode.
-Later editions of ECMAScript are not supported.
+Prince supports most of ECMAScript 5th edition (ES5), with the exception of strict mode.
+ES6 is not fully supported yet, and later editions of ECMAScript are not supported.

 JavaScript is not run by default - it needs to be explicitly enabled.
 See [Applying JavaScript in Prince](prince-input.md#applying-javascript-in-prince).

-In addition to normal JavaScript run in the document, Prince allows also for scripts to be passed directly to the PDF, to be executed when the PDF file is opened (`prince-pdf-script`), or triggered by specific events (`prince-pdf-event-scripts`).
+In addition to normal JavaScript run in the document, Prince allows also for scripts to be passed directly to the PDF, to be executed when the PDF file is opened (by means of the CSS property [`-prince-pdf-script`](css-props.md#prop-prince-pdf-script)), or triggered by specific events (with the CSS property [`-prince-pdf-event-scripts`](css-props.md#prop-prince-pdf-event-scripts)).
 See [Script Functions](gen-content.md#script-functions) and [PDF Actions](prince-output.md#pdf-actions) for more details.

 These PDF scripts, known as "Document Action" scripts, will always be run.
 Note, however, that these scripts are dependent on the PDF viewer, and in many cases might only work in Adobe Acrobat products.